sonata-project/SonataAdminBundle/docs/cookbook/recipe_knp_menu.rst

 -----------------

 You can modify the menu to hide some menu items.
-You need to add the ``show_in_dashboard`` option in your admin services or simply remove menu items from the ``sonata_admin`` dashboard group configuration:
+You need to add the ``show_in_dashboard`` option in your admin services or remove menu items from the ``sonata_admin`` dashboard group configuration:

 .. code-block:: yaml